 In 1904, a young entrepreneur with a reputation for helping small merchants and immigrant farmers named Amadeo Giannini founded the Bank of Italy in a converted San Francisco saloon.
 His goal was to make financial services available to everyone - an innovative concept at the time.
 Two years later, in the chaotic days after the devastating 1906 earthquake and fire, Giannini set up a makeshift bank on a desk on the San Francisco docks.
 Instead of collateral, he gave residents loans to rebuild secured with only a handshake.
 Giannini was never one to make a big deal about his role in helping the city and its residents rebuild, but his legend and his business grew.
-His business would turn into Transamerica, one of Aegon's key brands.
+His business would turn into Transamerica, Aegon's largest subsidiary.

 In 1913, the Eerste Nederlandsche acquired Vennootschap Nederland, which at the time was an unusual practice.
 The Vennootschap had been in financial trouble for a while, which led to some very unhappy shareholders.
 One key shareholder, an 84-year-old blind author, published a never-ending stream of negative articles about the insurer.